tkxkd0159/books/eng.md

 - [ ] Observability Engineering: Achieving Production Excellence (2022), **Charity Majors**
 - [ ] Learning eBPF: Programming the Linux Kernel for Enhanced Observability, Networking, and Security (2023), **Liz Rice**
 - [ ] AWS Observability Handbook: Monitor, trace, and alert your cloud applications (2023), **Phani Kumar Lingamallu**

+## MLOps
+- [ ] Introducing MLOps: How to Scale Machine Learning in the Enterprise (2021)
+- [ ] Machine Learning Design Patterns: Solutions to Common Challenges in Data Preparation, Model Building, and MLOps (2020)
+- [ ] Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications (2022)

 # AI
 - [ ] AI and Machine Learning for Coders: A Programmer's Guide to Artificial Intelligence (2020), **Laurence Moroney**